-9 Establishment of work plans and preparation of meetings
+3.8 Establishment of work plans and preparation of meetings

-9.1 After each WTDC, a work plan shall be proposed by each study group chairman and rapporteurs, with the assistance of BDT.
+3.8.1 After each WTDC, a work plan shall be proposed by each study group chairman and rapporteurs, with the assistance of BDT.
 The work programme shall take account of the programme of activities and priorities adopted by WTDC.
-As an informational resource to support the development of the work plans, the Director of BDT shall, through the appropriate BDT staff (e.g. regional directors, focal points), prepare information about all ITU projects relevant to the particular study Question or issue, including those being implemented by the regional offices and in the other Sectors.
+As an informational resource to support the development of the work plans, the Director of BDT shall, through the appropriate BDT staff (e.g. directors of regional offices, focal points), prepare information about all ITU projects relevant to the particular study Question or issue, including those being implemented by the regional offices and in the other Sectors.
 This information should be provided to the study group chairmen and rapporteurs prior to the development of their work plans so as to allow them to take full advantage of new, existing and ongoing ITU work that could contribute to the study of their Questions.

-9.2 The implementation of the work plan will, however, depend to a large extent on the contributions received from Member States, Sector Members, Associates and Academia, duly authorized entities or organizations, and BDT, as well as on the opinions expressed by participants in the meetings.
+3.8.2 The implementation of the work plan will, however, depend to a large extent on the contributions received from Member States, ITU-D Sector Members, Associates and Academia, other authorized entities and organizations, and BDT, as well as on the opinions expressed by participants in the meetings.

-9.3 A circular with an agenda of the meeting, a draft work plan and a list of the Questions to be studied shall be prepared by BDT with the help of the chairman of the study group concerned.
+3.8.3 A circular with an agenda of the meeting, a draft work plan and a list of the Questions to be studied shall be prepared by BDT with the help of the chairman of the study group concerned.

-9.4 The circular must reach the bodies participating in the work of the study group concerned at least three months before the opening of the meeting.
+3.8.4 The circular should also include information on study group management team meeting and should be sent to Member States, ITU-D Sector Members, Associates, Academia and other authorized entities and organizations participating in the work of the study group/working party concerned at least three months before the opening of the meeting.

-9.5 Details on registration, including a link to the online registration form, shall be included in the circular so that the representatives of the entities concerned can announce their intention to participate in the meeting.
+3.8.5 Details on registration, including a link to the online registration form, shall be included in the circular so that the representatives of the entities concerned can announce their intention to participate in the meeting.
 The form shall contain the names and addresses of intended participants and an indication of the languages required by participants.
 The form shall be submitted no less than 45 calendar days prior to the opening of the meeting, in order to secure interpretation and translation of documents in the requested languages.
+(Editorial Note: In this case, there is no need to replace the word “form” by the word “template” as proposed by the Rapporteur.)

-10 Study group management teams
+3.9 Study group management teams

-10.1 Each ITU-D study group has a management team composed of the chairman and vice-chairmen of the study group, the chairmen and vice-chairmen of working parties and the rapporteurs and vice-rapporteurs.
+3.9.1 Each ITU-D study group has a management team composed of the chairman and vice-chairmen of the study group, the chairmen and vice-chairmen of working parties and the rapporteurs and vice-rapporteurs.
+The management team is encouraged to assist chairman on the management role of study group, for example the responsibilities for liaison activities, cooperation and collaboration with other organizations, forums, etc. outside ITU, and promotion of the related study group activities.

-10.2 Study group management teams should maintain contact among themselves and with BDT by electronic means to the extent practicable.
+3.9.2 Study group management teams should maintain contact among themselves and with BDT by electronic means to the extent practicable.
 Appropriate liaison meetings should be arranged, as necessary, with study group chairmen from the other Sectors.